 What is Traditional Chinese Medicine?

 Traditional Chinese Medicine (TCM) is an alternative (and sometimes complementary) approach to health and wellness that follows over 2,000 years of traditional practices from various parts of China.
 Under its umbrella are Acupuncture, Tui Na, Qi Gong (and Tai Chi), Herbology, and Dietary Therapies.
 TCM focuses on a unique view of the body and its structures combined with beliefs of Yin and Yang, Five Element Theory, and other aspects.
 TCM and Western Medicine use various diagnostic tools in order to best design your treatment protocol.
-I use palpation, range of motion, a thorough intake, and TCM pulse and tongue reading in my studio; however, I am also trained to help review basic Western diagnostic tests (such as Blood work and Urinalysis) and may ask that you see your primary care physician to obtain these tests if indicated.
+Acupuncturists use palpation, range of motion, a thorough intake, and TCM pulse and tongue reading; however, they are also trained to help review basic Western diagnostic tests (such as Blood work and Urinalysis) and may ask that you see your primary care physician to obtain these tests if indicated.

 Does Acupuncture hurt?